greenorbitspace/hub/userguide/content/en/docs/glossary/e/email-marketing-automation.md

 ---
 title: Email Marketing Automation
 ref: email-marketing-automation
+weight: 1
+exported_at: '2025-06-16T15:03:54.274861+00:00'
-description: Email marketing automation refers to the use of software to send marketing emails automatically based on specific triggers, user behaviors, or predefined schedules.
+definition: Email marketing automation refers to the use of software to automate repetitive tasks related to email marketing campaigns.
+This includes sending emails to targeted audiences based on specific actions, behaviors, or triggers, allowing marketers to engage with customers more efficiently and effectively.
-  This allows businesses to engage with their audience effectively, personalize communication, and streamline their marketing efforts.
-notion_page_id: 214d6625-c679-802f-a5dd-e47e2e664f09
-exported_at: '2025-06-16T14:24:04.019578+00:00'
 tags:
 - Marketing
 - Email
-category:
+id: GL110
+categories:
 - Marketing & Communication
-id: GL110
 ---